Lucas-Wong99/expense-tracker/README.md

 \c expense_api
 ```

-## Creating table and seeding
+## Creating Table and Seeding

 Run this command: `\i src/db/init.sql` to create the table and place one row in it.

 Type command `\q`

-## Open VSCode and expense-tracker-master
+# Open VS Code and expense-tracker-master

 Open VS Code